STRINI14/Vikela-Auto-Logistics-Fitment-Capturing-System./README.md

                                                                           Vikela Auto Logistics Fitment Capturing System

-This project is one of my personal favourites because I was able to incorporate the many processes and tasks that the staff at Vikela Auto perform on a daily basis such as collection of accessories, vehicle accessory fitment and retrieval of data among others.
+During the creation of this project I was able to incorporate the many processes and tasks that the staff at Vikela Auto perform on a daily basis such as collection of accessories, vehicle accessory fitment and retrieval of data among others.
 The staff at Vikela Auto are able to insert accessory and fitment data as well, view this data in tables, as well as search for specific vehicle job numbers to verify if a vehicle has been fitted with accessories or not using the user friendly menus.
 Job numbers for each vehicle are inserted into the Microsoft Access database prior to the arrival of the vehicles and are deleted from the database using the 'DELETE FROM DATABASE' button when a specific vehicle comes through for accessory fitment.
 When all job numbers have been deleted from the database all vehicles have been fitted with the required accessories.
 This use case notifies the Vikela Auto staff that every vehicle that required fitment has been fitted with the required accessories.